couchbaselabs/dcp-documentation/documentation/concepts.md

 ## Snapshots

-Snapshots are very critical to achieve the above 4 architectural foundations of DCP.
+Snapshots are very critical to achieve the above 4 architectural foundations of DCP. up to
 In the most basic sense, a snapshot (a full snapshot) is an immutable view of the KV store at an instance.
 This is also a consistent view of the KV store at that instance.

 In Couchbase server, snapshot is an immutable copy of the key-value pairs in a vbucket (partition), received in a duration of time.
 That duration of time is marked by a 'start sequence number' and an 'end sequence number'.
-Successive snapshots give a consistent view of the vbucket upto a particular point, that is, till the 'end sequence number' of the last snapshot.
+Successive snapshots give a consistent view of the vbucket up to a particular point, that is, till the 'end sequence number' of the last snapshot.
 Snapshots provide restartability when streaming items to replicas or other DCP clients.
 Snapshots also deduplicate multiple versions of the key by keeping only the latest value of the key.

 There are two types of snapshots that are formed when streaming items from the Couchbase vbuckets.
 When a client connects to the source, it initially gets a 'disk snapshot', and later when the client catches up with the source and hence has reached the steady state, it starts getting 'point-in-time' snapshots from memory.